ReconnectedCC/docs/docs/kromer/architecture.md

 ## Wallets
 Our wallets are generated serverside.

 We do not have a single central wallet we distribute wealth with, wealth distribution is done by playtime.
-See `Welfare` for more
+See `Welfare` for more.

 There are two types of wallets:
 - Personal